Zantedeschia

 Zantedeschia 'Mango', Giorgio Pozzi

 Zantedeschia 'Millennium Gold' (syn.
 'Yellow Mammoth') is a hybrid with deep yellow flowers and spotted leaves.
-Photos taken May 2007 by Jay Yourch.
+Photos were taken May 2007 by Jay Yourch.

 Zantedeschia 'Millennium Gold', Jay YourchZantedeschia 'Millennium Gold', Jay Yourch